 View the Sights

-This open space is an attraction in itself, but from its vast landscape visitors can also catch the changing views of the Fernsehturm and surrounding city scape.Continue to 4 of 11 below.
+This open space is an attraction in itself, but from its vast landscape visitors can also catch stunning views of the Fernsehturm and surrounding city scape in the distance.

 Get involved at Tempelhof Park